ErikKalkoken/slackchannel2pdf/README.md

 - `users:read`
 - `usergroups:read`

-## Current limitations
+## Limitations

-- Text only: slackchannel2pdf will export only text from a channel, but not images or icons.
+- Text only: **slackchannel2pdf** will export only text from a channel, but not images or icons.
 This is by design.
 - No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. `:laughing:` instead of :laughing:).
 - DMs, Group DM: Currently not supported
+- Limited blocks support:Some non-text features of layout blocks not yet supported